alexesba/nvim-config/README.md

-> nvim-config: Provides a set of tools used for web development the main goal behind this repository is to provide an easy way to install in an easy way all the necessary plugins for neovim and start coding without spending too much time configuring the plugins manually.
+> nvim-config: Provides a set of tools used for web development the main goal behind this repository is to provide an easy way to install in an easy way all the necessary plugins for Neovim and start coding without spending too much time configuring the plugins manually.

 - [Requirements](#Requirements)